 Verana Health’s platform enables physicians and industry to work together towards a shared goal of accelerating the availability of better treatments and cures for patients.
-Verana’s insights come from two of the largest clinical databases in medicine, the American Academy of Ophthalmology’s IRIS® Registry (Intelligent Research in Sight), and the American Academy of Neurology’s Axon Registry®.
-Our partnerships with these organizations enable us to learn from the collective healthcare journey of millions of patients to empower physicians, accelerate research, and enhance patient care, including for patients with conditions such as macular degeneration, glaucoma, and Alzheimer’s Disease where limited treatments or cures exist.
+Verana’s insights come from three of the largest clinical databases in medicine, the American Academy of Ophthalmology’s IRIS® Registry (Intelligent Research in Sight), the American Academy of Neurology’s Axon Registry® and the American Urological Association Quality (AQUA) Registry.
+Our partnerships with these organizations enable us to learn from the collective healthcare journey of millions of patients to empower physicians, accelerate research, and enhance patient care, including for patients with conditions such as macular degeneration, glaucoma, Alzheimer’s Disease and urologic conditions where limited treatments or cures exist.

 As part of our work, Verana is entrusted with confidential information from physicians and the patients that they serve.
 Verana has strict policies regarding the protection of this information that meets or exceeds all legal requirements to safeguard data and protect patients.
 To learn more about these requirements and guidelines, please visit HHS.gov’s Health Information Privacy page.